zmlcc/k8s-the-docker-way/parameter/v1.11.0/apiserver.md

 - service-node-port-range portRange

     A port range to reserve for services with NodePort visibility.
 Example: '30000-32767'.
 Inclusive at both ends of the range. (default 30000-32767)

-### serving

-- insecure-bind-address ip

-    The IP address on which to serve the --insecure-port (set to 0.0.0.0 for all IPv4 interfaces and :: for all IPv6 interfaces). (default 127.0.0.1) (DEPRECATED: This flag will be removed in a future version.)

-- insecure-port int

-    The port on which to serve unsecured, unauthenticated access.
-It is assumed that firewall rules are set up such that this port is not reachable from outside of the cluster and that port 443 on the cluster's public address is proxied to this port.
-This is performed by nginx in the default setup.
-Set to zero to disable. (default 8080) (DEPRECATED: This flag will be removed in a future version.)

-- bind-address ip

-    The IP address on which to listen for the --secure-port port.
-The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
-If blank, all interfaces will be used (0.0.0.0 for all IPv4 interfaces and :: for all IPv6 interfaces). (default 0.0.0.0)

-- cert-dir string

-    The directory where the TLS certs are located.
-If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "/var/run/kubernetes")

-- http2-max-streams-per-connection int

-    The limit that the server gives to clients for the maximum number of streams in an HTTP/2 connection.
-Zero means to use golang's default.

-- secure-port int

-    The port on which to serve HTTPS with authentication and authorization.
-If 0, don't serve HTTPS at all. (default 6443)

-- tls-cert-file string

-    File containing the default x509 Certificate for HTTPS.
-(CA cert, if any, concatenated after server cert).
-If HTTPS serving is enabled, and --tls-cert-file and --tls-private-key-file are not provided, a self-signed certificate and key are generated for the public address and saved to the directory specified by --cert-dir.

-- tls-cipher-suites strings

-    Comma-separated list of cipher suites for the server.
-If omitted, the default Go cipher suites will be use.
-Possible values: TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA,TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256,TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256,TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA,TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305,TLS_ECDHE_ECDSA_WITH_RC4_128_SHA,TLS_ECDHE_RSA_WITH_3DES_EDE_CBC_SHA,TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA,TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256,TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256,TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA,TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305,TLS_ECDHE_RSA_WITH_RC4_128_SHA,TLS_RSA_WITH_3DES_EDE_CBC_SHA,TLS_RSA_WITH_AES_128_CBC_SHA,TLS_RSA_WITH_AES_128_CBC_SHA256,TLS_RSA_WITH_AES_128_GCM_SHA256,TLS_RSA_WITH_AES_256_CBC_SHA,TLS_RSA_WITH_AES_256_GCM_SHA384,TLS_RSA_WITH_RC4_128_SHA

-- tls-min-version string

-    Minimum TLS version supported.
-Possible values: VersionTLS10, VersionTLS11, VersionTLS12

-- tls-private-key-file string

-    File containing the default x509 private key matching --tls-cert-file.

-- tls-sni-cert-key namedCertKey

-    A pair of x509 certificate and private key file paths, optionally suffixed with a list of domain patterns which are fully qualified domain names, possibly with prefixed wildcard segments.
-If no domain patterns are provided, the names of the certificate are extracted.
-Non-wildcard matches trump over wildcard matches, explicit domain patterns trump over extracted names.
-For multiple key/certificate pairs, use the --tls-sni-cert-key multiple times.
-Examples: "example.crt,example.key" or "foo.crt,foo.key:*.foo.com,foo.com". (default [])

-### storage_serialization

-- storage-versions string

-    The per-group version to store resources in.
-Specified in the format "group1/version1,group2/version2,...".
-In the case where objects are moved from one group to the other, you may specify the format "group1=group2/v1beta1,group3/v1beta1,...".
-You only need to pass the groups you wish to change from the defaults.
-It defaults to a list of preferred versions of all known groups. (default "admission.k8s.io/v1beta1,admissionregistration.k8s.io/v1beta1,apps/v1,authentication.k8s.io/v1,authorization.k8s.io/v1,autoscaling/v1,batch/v1,certificates.k8s.io/v1beta1,componentconfig/v1alpha1,events.k8s.io/v1beta1,extensions/v1beta1,imagepolicy.k8s.io/v1alpha1,networking.k8s.io/v1,policy/v1beta1,rbac.authorization.k8s.io/v1,scheduling.k8s.io/v1beta1,settings.k8s.io/v1alpha1,storage.k8s.io/v1,v1")